BrooksDiwu/MoodPrediction/README.md

 # MoodPrediction

+## MoodClassifier.py
+This file includes the classifier class for the mood prediction.
+It includes a fit function and two different predict and score functions, either predicting one mood or predicting the top n moods.
+The file also includes a main that runs and pickles the classifier to be used later.

+## MoodClassifier2.py
+This file includes an improved classifier class for mood prediction.
+It has a fit and predict function that combines the use of the MoodClassifier classifier as well as a RNN to predict the mood of a text.
+It includes a main that takes in a line of text and will output a mood.

+## PolarityClassifier.py
+This file includes the classifier that tells the polarity of a certain piece of text.
+It is used to create the MoodClassifier class.
+The main pickles the polarity classifier.

+## balanceData.py
+This file includes the code to balance and split all the data.
+Run the main to get 4 different CSVs used by the classifiers.

+## createRNN.py
+This file is used to create the RNN using the data.
+The main will save the rnn into a file called 'overallRNN.h5'.

 ## EDA.ipynb
 This notebook is used to explore the sentiment data and test different classifiers.

 ## EDA2.ipynb
 This notebook is used to explore the polarity data and test different classifiers.

-## MoodClassifier.py
-This file includes the classifier class for the mood prediction.
-It includes a fit function and two different predict and score functions, either predicting one mood or predicting the top n moods.

 ## Predictor.ipynb
 This notebook is used to test out the predictor by putting it through the polarity classifier and then the sentiment classifier.